MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 ### Limiting Settings options available

 To limit the options available as part of our Settings, use the Page Settings Visibility CSP.
-This allows the admin to reduce the settings available to the user.
+This practice allows the admin to reduce the settings available to the user.

 | Setting      | Value                                                                 |
 |--------------|-----------------------------------------------------------------------|